Amy Lee Active has come on board to the True Protein Team as our first female meal prepper to help our female followers achieve their fitness goals!

 Roasted and activated nuts, stevia-sweetened chocolate, berries!

 What are your non–negotiables when it comes to your diet?

-I go to a lot of brunch events in the foodie mecca that is Melbourne, so I'd consider them an indulgence!
+I go to a lot of brunch events in the foodie Mecca that is Melbourne, so I'd consider that an indulgence!
 I love ordering fritters or pancakes.

 What type of supplements do you take to help achieve your fitness goals?

 True Protein chocolate whey protein and BCAAs if I'm training fasted!

 Are there any tips you could give the ladies and gentlemen out there who are trying to lead a healthier life and perhaps lose some weight?